-Table 4-2 OMR MB/MA Value at Reset
+Table 4-2 OMR MB/MA Value at Reset1

-OMR MB = Flash Secured State ^{1, 2} OMR MA = EXTBOOT Pin Chip Operating Mode 0 0 Mode 0 - Internal Boot; EMI is configured to use 16 address lines; Flash Memory is secured; external P-space is not allowed; the EOnCE is disabled 0 1 Not valid; cannot boot externally if the Flash is secured and will actually configure to 00 state 1 0 Mode 0 - Internal Boot; EMI is configured to use 16 address lines 1 1 Mode 1 - External Boot; Flash Memory is not secured; EMI configuration is determined by the state of the EMI_MODE pin
+OMR MB = Flash Secured State ^{2,3} OMR MA = EXTBOOT Pin Chip Operating Mode 0 0 Mode 0 - Internal Boot; EMI is configured to use 16 address lines; Flash Memory is secured; external P-space is not allowed; the EOnCE is disabled 0 1 Not valid; cannot boot externally if the Flash is secured and will actually configure to 00 state 1 0 Mode 0 - Internal Boot; EMI is configured to use 16 address lines 1 1 Mode 1 - External Boot; Flash Memory is not secured; EMI configuration is determined by the state of the EMI_MODE pin

-^{1.} This bit is only configured at reset.
-If the Flash secured state changes, this will not be reflected in MB until the next reset.
+- 1. Information in shaded areas not applicable to 56F8365/56F8165. - 2.
+This bit is only configured at reset.
+If the Flash secured state changes, this will not be reflected in MB until the next reset. - 3.
+Changing MB in software will not affect Flash memory security.